-Regardless of who you plan to vote for, how much of a priority do you think each of the following should be for the next Government: Top priority Important but not top priority One of many priorities Not a priority at all On't know
+Regardless of who you plan to vote for, how much of a priority do you think each of the following should be for the next Government:

 Why are people voting for the Liberal Democrats?

 Reasons for voting Liberal Democrats

 You said you would vote for the Liberal Democrats.
 What are the most important factors in your decision to vote for the Liberal Democrats?
 Select up to three